avafinger/bpi-m64-firmware/readme.md

 - HDMI 720P
 - GbE (Gigabit ethernet)
 - LEDs (Red, Blue and Green)
-- Basic OS Image to experiment to
+- Basic OS Image to experiment with

 Things that need to be worked out:
 - Bluetooth